gusg21/chainsaw/README.md

     $ make loader
     -- snip --

-That will test two current major functions of chainsaw.
+That will test three current major functions of chainsaw.

 ## License